 - English: 4 credits - Math: 4 credits including 1 credit of Algebra II or equivalent.
 Three math credits must be earned at the high school.
-Those who are pursuing a career-technical education pathway may be able to replace the Algebra 2/Math 3 requirement with a career-based mathematics course. - Science: 3 credits including 1 Physical, 1 Life, and 1 Advanced - Social Studies: 3 credits including .5 American History, .5 Government, and .5 World History (Class of 2021 and beyond) - Physical Education: .5 credit (2 semesters) or PE waiver - Health: .5 credit - Electives: 6 credits - Financial Literacy: Students can meet this requirement by completing requirements at PHS or by taking government at the Upper Valley Career Center.
-The class of 2026 must take Personal Finance.
-The class of 2027 and beyond are required to take Successbound at PHS to earn their Financial Literacy credit.
+Those who are pursuing a career-technical education pathway may be able to replace the Algebra 2/Math 3 requirement with a career-based mathematics course. - Science: 3 credits including 1 Physical, 1 Life, and 1 Advanced - Social Studies: 3 credits including 0.5 American History, 0.5 Government, and 0.5 World History (Class of 2021 and beyond) - Physical Education: 0.5 credit (2 semesters) or PE waiver - Health: 0.5 creditElectives: 6 credits - Financial Literacy: Students are required to take the Successbound class at PHS to earn their Financial Literacy credit, or complete Personal Finance on Odysseyware.